Skip to main content

 What are Lists in Dashpivot?

-Lists allow you to create and manage standard sets of information (eg. people, plant, assets, cost codes, subcontractors, etc) in one central place and reuse them across your form templates.
+Lists let you create and manage standard sets of information (e.g. people, plant, assets, cost codes, subcontractors) in one central location and reuse them across templates.

 Think of Lists as shared reference data that powers your templates, registers, and analytics.

-This short overview video explains what Lists are, where they live in Dashpivot, and why they’re such a powerful feature.
+This short overview video explains what Lists are, where they’re located in Dashpivot, and why they’re powerful.

 How Lists work with Templates & Analytics

-Once Lists are connected to your templates, they improve the entire lifecycle of your data, from capture in the field through to reporting and insights.
+When connected to templates, Lists improve the full data lifecycle — from field capture to reporting insights.

-• Enter information faster using dropdown menus instead of free text
+• Enter data faster with dropdown selections instead of free text

-• Filter records easily in the register by list item
+• Filter records in the Register by List values

-• Break down and filter analytics charts by list values
+• Break down analytics charts using List data

 Common Lists Use Cases